Last revised: September 28, 2002

 Jesus is not the one who rejects the kingdom of God; it’s human beings who do so, including a number of those who believe they are nonviolent simply because they benefit to the utmost from the protection of the principalities and powers, and so they never have to use force themselves.
 Jesus distinguishes two types of peace.
 The first is the peace that he offers to humanity.
 No matter how simple its rules, it “surpasses human understanding” because the only peace human beings know is the truce based on scapegoats.
 This is “the peace such as the world gives.”
 It is the peace that the Gospel revelation takes away from us more and more.
 Christ cannot bring us a peace truly divine without depriving us first of the only peace at our disposal.
 His peace entails this troubling historical process through which we are living.
 (I See Satan Fall Like Lightning, pp. 184-186)

-Also good to read in preparation for preaching this text would be the chapter on “Satan,” chapter 3 in I See Satan Fall Like Lightning (excerpt of the first several pages).
+Also good to read in preparation for preaching this text would be the chapter on “Satan,” chapter 3 in I See Satan Fall Like Lightning.
 Finally, I have prepared some excerpts from Girard’s essay on Satan in The Girard Reader.

 Reflections and Questions